dignizio-usgs/MDWizard_Source/README.md

 ##### Metadata Wizard version 1.7.2 (Updated 04302016)
 - Compiled a version of the EA builder for ESRI ArcDesktop Version 10.4 Developer note: a bug in Visual Studio prevented the ability to do this with the Community 2015 edition.
 Visual Studio 2013 was used.
-- Updated the URL that the controlled vocabulary thesaurus uses to point to ‘www2.usgs.gov’ after a bureau-wide change to thesaurus resources.
+- Updated the URL that the controlled vocabulary thesaurus uses to point to 'www2.usgs.gov' after a bureau-wide change to thesaurus resources.
 This feature of the tool should now work correctly.
 - Resolved an issue that prevented a user from providing a custom Codeset Name and Codeset Source in the EA builder.
 At v 1.7.2 this fix will only be available for the 10.4 version of the tool.
 Thanks to N. Nakagaki for identifying this issue.
-- There is a known issue with trying to connect to an ESRI Feature Class within a Geodatabase with the EA builder if the Feature Class and the Geodatabase have the same exact name.
+- There is a known issue in the EA Builder when the tool is run on an ESRI Feature Class inside of an ESRI Feature Dataset with the same exact name in an ESRI Geodatabase.
+The tool will run successfully if the respective names of the Feature Class and Feature Dataset are not identical.
 Thanks to K. Kovacs and J.C.
 Nelson for identifying this issue.
 - Minor updates to Python script and validation to streamline ESRI version compatibility.
 Thanks to C. Price for collaboration with this effort.